Health Inequalities in Emerging Countries, the Case of India

 Vaimiti Goin, « L’espace indopacifique, un concept géopolitique à géométrie variable face aux rivalités de puissance », Géoconfluences, octobre 2021.

-URL : http://geoconfluences.ens-lyon.fr/informations-scientifiques/dossiers-thematiques/oceans-et-mondialisation/articles-scientifiques/espace-indopacifique-geopolitique
+URL : https://geoconfluences.ens-lyon.fr/informations-scientifiques/dossiers-thematiques/oceans-et-mondialisation/articles-scientifiques/espace-indopacifique-geopolitique

 Cite this text:

-Virginie Chasles, « Health inequalities in emerging countries, the case of India », Géoconfluences, October 2021.
+Virginie Chasles, « Health Inequalities in Emerging Countries, the Case of India », Géoconfluences, October 2021.
 Translated from French by Charlotte Musselwhite-Schweitzer in April 2024.

 URL: https://geoconfluences.ens-lyon.fr/programmes/dnl/dnl-hg-anglais/health-inequalities-emerging-india